juliafmorgado/30DaysOtel/week1/day2.md

 - signals can be correlated later

 What you build on top of that plumbing (dashboards, alerts, analytics) is a separate concern.

+OpenTelemetry’s usefulness depends on broad adoption and trust.
+The CNCF provides neutral governance, shared ownership, legitimacy and long-term stability.

+Knowing that OpenTelemetry was accepted into the CNCF in 2019, moved to incubation in 2021, and began the graduation process in 2025 turns it into a stable, long-term project rather than an experiment.

 ---